How banks and funds are gaming money markets in India

 The actual market rate was 7.95-8.00 percent.

-Such covert agreements involved trades of as much as 400 billion rupees ($7.4 billion), out of about 1.8 trillion rupees due for maturity in March, according to rough estimates of two banking and two fund sources who declined to be identified.
+Such covert agreements involved trades of as much as 400 billion rupees (4.8 billion pounds), out of about 1.8 trillion rupees due for maturity in March, according to rough estimates of two banking and two fund sources who declined to be identified.

 "This is a critical time for monetary policy transmission.
 The cost of funds as well as lending rates should come down," Nitsure said.